-In 1952, Egmont Sonderling or Al Benson would deal all four sides from the 1945 session to Chance and to T-Bone's current label, Imperial.
-Major-league litigation was avoided because neither company did anything with them at the time, but the sides eventually appeared on LPs many years later.
+In 1952, Egmont Sonderling would deal all four sides from the 1945 session to Chance and to T-Bone's current label, Imperial.
+Major-league litigation was avoided because neither company did anything with them at the time.
+The sides eventually appeared on LPs many years later.
 (Constellation, a company partly owned by former Chance proprietor Art Sheridan, made the first move in 1964.)

-The backing on the two issued sides from Randol's Vitacoustic session is extremely spare: just her piano and a string bass.
-From the matrix numbers her session appears to have taken place at the eleventh hour, not long before the recording ban went into effect on January 1, 1948.
+The backing on the Old Swing-Master release from Randol's Vitacoustic session is extremely spare: just her piano and a string bass.
+We haven't heard her release on Vitacoustic 1006, which is so rare we didn't know it existed until 2020.
+From the matrix numbers the session appears to have taken place at the eleventh hour, not long before the recording ban went into effect on January 1, 1948.
 Her sides are the very last that we know of in the V1800 series.
-And as far as we know, this was the only released recording from her only session.
+They are also her only known recordings.

 Tom Lord's Jazz Discographygives January 1949 as the recording date for the two Four Shades numbers on Old Swing-Master 13.
 Since Lord offers no matrix numbers and doesn't mention any of the other Four Shades sides for the label, this date can be safely discounted.

 From Zimmerman's research, we know that the first four McGhee titles for Vitacoustic were cut the day after a Jazz at the Philharmonic Concert in Chicago, which places them on October 15 or November 10, 1947.
 Tenor saxophonist Kenny Mann, still a teenager at the time, had played in a local group that opened one of these JATP concerts, and was invited by McGhee to make the Vitacoustic session.
 (Mann was already an alumnus of the Lionel Hampton Orchestra, where he worked from late December 1946 through at least April 1947.
-In 1950 he would participate in Al Benson's TV show band and record for Seymour, before leaving the music scene.)
+In 1950 he would participate in Al Benson's TV show band and record for Seymour, before taking jobs with Ralph Marterie's society band and ultimately leaving the music scene to become a lawyer.)
 The rest of the lineup was drawn from the JATP touring ensemble: Billy Eckstine (sticking to valve trombone on this occasion), Hank Jones (piano), Ray Brown (bass), and J. C. Heard (drums).
 Local bebop vocalist Marcelle Daniels sang on "Flip Lip" and "The Last Word."
 Ted Hallock's Chicago column in the December 31 Down Beat (which went to press nearly 2 weeks earlier), stated that "Howard cut four sides for Vitacoustic and four for Dial before B-Day.
 One side scratched was a McGhee horn solo, MAN I LOVE" (p.
 4).
 In fact, a session by McGhee and other JATP musicians had already been mentioned in Billboard on November 22.
 It appears that the original Vitacoustic matrix numbers on these were V1896 through 1899.

 The bulk of the McGhee material was cut in three different sessions that took place during the last 9 days of December 1947, while McGhee's combo was starting a month-long gig at the Argyle Lounge (according to the December 31 Down Beat, the engagement commenced on December 23).
 The late-1970s Savoy release gives February 1948 as the date, but McGhee was no longer in town by then, Vitacoustic was filing for banktuptcy, and the most solvent of labels is unlikely to have braved the wrath of the Musicians Union during the initial phase of the second Petrillo recording ban, which was enforced with some rigor in Chicago.
-(This, after all, is the same Musicians Union that shut down Chance Records for over 6 months in 1951-1952 because it had used non-Union session men.)
+(This, after all, is the same Musicians Union that would shut Chance Records down for over 6 months in 1951-1952 because it had used non-Union session men.)
 The lineup for all three sessions (which produced 12 known tunes) was McGhee (trumpet), Jimmy Heath (alto and baritone saxes), Milt Jackson (vibes), Will Davis (piano), Percy Heath (bass), and Joe Harris (drums).
 On "Yardbird Suite" and "Out of Nowhere" Eckstine-style balladeer Earl Coleman sang.
 McGhee (when interviewed by Zimmerman) also recalled doing another Vitacoustic session that week, with a big band under someone else's leadership.
-(The leader was most likely alto saxophonist Johnny Bothwell.)
+(We think the leader alto saxophonist Johnny Bothwell, who was briefly advertised as a Vitacoustic artist.)
 But these items remain completely untraced.

 We'll let Art Zimmerman explain how most of these McGhee recordings ended up at Savoy: